-In order to understanding of subnetting you need to be able to convert ip addresses to binary.
-In fact subnetting, and by this I mean networks, subnetworks, and masks only make sense from the perspective of binary.
-The reason you need to convert to binary is that it is the way routers find networks.
-Routers and computers find networks by ANDing ip addresses with the subnet masks.
+In order to understanding of subnetting you need to be able to convert IP addresses from decimal to binary.
+Subnetting, subnetworks, and subnet masks only make sense from the perspective of binary.
+The reason you need to convert the addresses to binary is that it is the way routers find networks.
+Routers and computers find networks by ANDing IP addresses with the subnet masks.
 If you want to understand the logic behind the process you need to be able to see it from the perspective of the router.
-In the following video tutorials I lay out the simple process of converting ip addresses and subnet masks to binary.
+In the following video tutorials I lay out the simple process of converting IP addresses and subnet masks to binary.
 I also cover finding the network portion and host portion of a network or subnetwork mask.
-I recommend watching all of these videos as as my following series on the "Magic Number."
+I recommend watching all of these videos as as my following series on the “Magic Number.”

 Video Tutorial Series – Subnetting with the Magic Number – Parts 1 through 6

 In this series of tutorials, I explain how you can easily find the network address, broadcast address, and first and last host addresses from any ip address and subnet mask combination.
 The ability to calculate subnets is the most important skill for success in the Cisco CCNA.
 The magic number trick will make that process a snap!